jmonster/podhnologic/README.md

 - `wav`: pcm_s16le (should we be doing something different?)
 - `mp3`: 320kbps

-The `--ipod` flag is a shortcut for 256 AAC since that's typically the most practical choice for an iPod
+The `--ipod` flag is a shortcut for 256 AAC since that's typically the best choice for an iPod

 ## performance